andersardo/gramps_Treemerge/README.md

 ![Main window](/TreemergeMain.png)

 Press **Compare** to see the two family-trees (colored blue and brown) for the matched persons in the selected pair (colored green).
+Dashed lines connect matched persons, color indicate rating (from green=1.0 via yellow to red=0.5).

 ![Graphical compare of match](/TreemergeCompare.png)